 [The number of keywords ranked on the first page of SERPs] / [Total number of keywords] * 100

-If you still haven’t created new project and would like to know how this section looks like, you can take a look at it below:
+If you haven’t created a new project yet and would like to know what this section looks like, you can take a look at the example project below:

-You should aim to have the highest Market Share value amongst your competitors.
-Firstly, you need to focus on improving your keyword rankings that are important for your business and that your competitors are ranking higher for.
+You should strive for the highest market share value among your competitors.
+First, you need to focus on improving your rankings for the keywords that are important to your business and for which your competitors are ranking higher.

-When you decide to improve your rankings and implement changes on your website, don’t forget to monitor all website traffic changes that might be affected by them.
+If you decide to improve your rankings and make changes to your website, don’t forget to monitor any changes in website traffic that may be affected.

-Also keep in mind that it takes time to crawl and reindex your content and you won’t be able to see changes straight away when investigating whether the implemented changes have impacted your rankings positively or negatively.
-If the changes caused a ranking growth for different keywords, it’s obvious that your work has a positive impact and you should also apply these changes to different content.
+Also, remember that it takes time to crawl and reindex your content, and you won’t see changes immediately when you investigate whether the changes you’ve made have had a positive or negative impact on your rankings.
+If the changes caused a ranking increase for different keywords, it’s obvious that your work is having a positive impact and you should apply these changes to other content as well.

-If your rankings dropped, it’s good to reverse the changes and patiently wait to see if the drop was caused by the changes that were made to the website or by something else (for example, an algorithm update).
+If your rankings have dropped, it’s a good idea to undo the changes and wait patiently to see if the drop was caused by the changes you made to the site or by something else (such as an algorithm update).

-We recommend you not focus on just specific keywords, but look at the overall results (Market Share metric).
-As some implemented changes can have positive impact only on a small number of queries, whereas the average rank (Market share) could drop in the meantime.
+We recommend that you do not focus on specific keywords, but rather look at the overall results (market share metric).
+This is because some changes may only have a positive impact on a small number of queries, while the average rank (market share) may have dropped in the meantime.